apache/mxnet/docs/how_to/add_op_in_backend.md

 inferring the output shape from the input shape, the other one is for inferring the input shape from the output shape.
-If there are any unequal non-zero values in the same dimension of two shapes, such as (2, 3) and (3, 3), the macro would throw an exception with an error message for shape inference.
+If there are any unequal non-zero values in the same dimension of two shapes, such as `(2, 3)` and `(3, 3)`, the macro would throw an exception with an error message for shape inference.
-5. At the end of the function body, we checked whether the output shape is completely known by testing whether its size is greater than 0.
-If not, the function should return `false` to notify the caller about shape inference failure.
+5. At the end of the function body, we checked whether the output shape is completely known by testing whether the shape is not empty and the shape's size is greater than `0`.
+Note that in MXNet, an empty shape means that the shape is unknown, and a `0` in a shape means that the size of that dimension is unknown.
+In both situations, the missing shape information must be inferred from other shapes.
+If it cannot be inferred, the function should return `false` to notify the caller about shape inference failure.
 6. MXNet provides a convenience function implementing the logic of mutual inference for general element-wise operators with the following interface.
 Users can